MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 1. In the **Field Properties** dialog, clear the **Display label on the form** check box.

 1. Select the **Web** option for the control.
 For the Enrichment control, select which enrichment type you want to display by configuring the **enrichmentType** field.
-You need to add a separate enrichment control for each enrichment type.
+Add a separate enrichment control for each enrichment type.

 1. Select **Save** and **Publish** to publish the updated contact form.